jacksonianrtaylor/Meyers-Briggs-Personality-Predictor/README.md

 * The second python program (analysis.py) uses the [tf_matrix.csv](tf_matrix.csv) to train a variety of model types to predict the correct personality option for each of the four personality pairs.

-* The 4 kinds of models trained and tested to predict each personailty pair are naive bays, logistic regression, decision tree, and random forest
+* The 4 kinds of models trained and tested to predict each personailty pair are naive bays, logistic regression, decision tree, and random forest.

-* Since there are 4 model types for each of the 4 personality pairs, there exists 16 models.
+* Since there are 4 model types that can be tuned for each of the 4 personality pairs, there exists 16 models.

-* However, this hasn't yet considered  a very sensitive parameter, number of features.
+* The variables that are tuned are the word/term features.

 * Too many features can overwelm a model and too little features is insuffient for model profiling and performance.

 * Since the entire list of word/term frequencies for all documented words/terms for all users is alot of features for a model, the program uses an optimization technique to reduce the number of features to a more managable and optimal number.